-Since reaching 6.8 percent in January 2014, the Massachusetts unemployment rate has gradually declined in May 2017 to 4.1 percent, which is the same as the national rate.
+Since reaching 6.8 percent in January 2014, the Massachusetts unemployment rate has gradually declined to 4.2 percent in February 2017, which is .7 percent below the national rate of 4.9.
 The tables and graphs on the following two pages compare the unemployment rate in the state with those in New England and the U.S.